8 facts on start-up promotion in Germany

 Although Germany offers a very good public funding infrastructure, there are ample office and commercial space as well as transport and communication facilities, the protection of intellectual property by patents is guaranteed and founders can access numerous consulting offers and suppliers.

 But on the other hand, the World Bank places the Federal Republic in 30th place among the 24 OECD industrial countries when it comes to the conditions for start-ups.
-"In an international comparison, the number of start-ups in Germany is still very small," Rolf Sternberg, Professor for economic geography at the University of Hannover, which presents the German country report on the GEM study in the spring, quoted by Poganatz.
+"In international comparison, the number of start-ups in Germany is still very small," Rolf Sternberg, Professor for economic geography at the University of Hanover, who presented the German country report on the GEM study in spring, quoted by Poganatz.

 4. Bad framework conditions, poor founding culture